BrianHenryIE/SwiftTimeMachine/README.md

 .package( url: "https://github.com/BrianHenryIE/SwiftTimeMachine", branch: "master" )
 ```

 You might want to pin that to a commit in case I change things.
-I don't write Swift in my day job.
+I don't write Swift in my day job (but this was mostly test driven).

 ## Notes